-The United States may not be a civilisation as old as India but it does have a rich culture to offer.
-It is often seen as a happening tourist destination for young travellers, although it does has plenty for senior citizens to see and experience too.
+The United States may not be civilization as old as India but it does have a rich culture to offer.
+It is often seen as a happening tourist destination for young travelers, although it does have plenty for senior citizens to see and experience too.

 Also read: Best travel insurance for parents visiting USA.

 Places to Visit for Parent in the US

-Standing at a height of 51 metres, this grand waterfall is a delight in the day, when you can spot rainbows over it.
-And in the night, when the Niagara Falls Illumination Board light it up in multiple colours, it looks even more beautiful.
+Standing at a height of 51 meters, this grand waterfall is a delight in the day, when you can spot rainbows over it.
+And in the night, when the Niagara Falls Illumination Board lights it up in multiple colors, it looks even more beautiful.
 You can also take the Maid of the Mist tour through the falls.
 To take a boat ride, buy tickets here.

-Branson isn’t on everybody’s to-go list, but it surely is a fun place to be for senior citizens.
+Branson isn’t on everybody’s to-do list, but it surely is a fun place to be for senior citizens.
 Firstly, since it is not very popular among tourists, so you’ll find it quieter than most big towns.
 Secondly, it is known as the “live show capital of the world” for a reason.
 Check for live events happening in Branson and attend whichever interests you.
 You are sure to have a great time in the summery weather there.

 Conner Prairie, Indiana